 The Appalachian Voice newspaper was first published in the winter of 1996, as a publication of the Sierra Club Southern Appalachian Highlands Ecoregion Task Force.
 A year later, the club grew into the environmental organization Appalachian Voices, which has continued the publication of The Voice to today.

-The mission of The Appalachian Voice is to provide factual information about environmental concerns in our region, as well as to enlighten and educate the public about the beauty and value of our mountain region.
+The mission of The Appalachian Voice is to provide factual information about environmental concerns in our region, as well as to share the beauty and value of our mountains with the public.

 Questions?
 Story ideas?
 Letters to the Editor?
 Email firstname.lastname@example.org!
 Contributor guidelines, reproduction information and other information about getting involved with The Appalachian Voice is available here.